mcp-rune 0.107.0

 Key Components

-Pure function that generates a form schema from model attributes and prompt configuration.
+Pure function that generates a form schema from a BoundAppForm — the merged view of a form class and its model class produced by bindAppForm(FormClass, ModelClass).
 No API calls, no side effects.

-Input: Model class + Prompt class Output: { model, title, fieldsets, fields }
+Input: BoundAppForm (+ optional { allModelClasses } for detecting nested associations) Output: { model, title, fieldsets, fields }

-• handleToolCall(args, { apiClient }) — Generates schema + fetches association options
+• handleToolCall(args, { dataLayer, formSubmitMode }) — binds the form, generates the schema, fetches association options

-• getHtml() — Returns built single-file HTML (shared across create/update)
+• getHtml() — Returns the prebuilt single-file HTML for that app

 Registry that manages app registrations.
 Key methods:

-• registerTools(mcpServer, { getAccessToken }) — Registers tool handlers with auth context
+• registerTools(mcpServer, { getAccessToken, selectionStore, formDataStore, extraContext }) — Registers tool handlers with per-session context

 1. Receives schema via ontoolresult